 - Wild Tree Motion for Evidentiary Hearings – Wild Tree moved that evidentiary hearings be held on the settlement agreement to address PG&E violations regarding the ignition of the Tubbs Fire, issue of how long PG&E knew about the risk that C-hooks pose to transmission lines, and other issues.
 In December 2019, NBC Bay Area reported that it had uncovered a 1987 PG&E internal report that documented that C-hooks, like that which failed outside of Paradise causing the Camp Fire, failed at strengths much lower than rated in laboratory testing.
 Wild Tree sought hearings to investigate the possibility that PG&E knew for 30 years that C-hooks posed a risk and did nothing and thereby violated safety laws for decades.
 The motion was denied in the ALJ decision approving the settlement with modifications.

-- Presiding Officer’s Proposed Decision Approving Proposed Settlement Agreement with Modifications – A CPUC Administrative Law Judge approved the proposed settlement but added a $200 million fine, directed that ratepayers benefit from any tax deductions, and increased the amount that PG&E would not seek to recovery in rates.
-Although the modified settlement is still lacking in that it would prevent the CPUC from pursuing any further actions against PG&E in the future and does not address violation related to the Tubbs Fire, Wild Tree is pleased that its arguments were heard regarding the need for an actual fine and that the “financial obligations” were in fact much lower than advertised.
+- Presiding Officer’s Proposed Decision Approving Proposed Settlement Agreement with Modifications – The ALJ proposed approving the proposed settlement but adding a $200 million fine, directing that ratepayers benefit from any tax deductions, and increasing the amount that PG&E would not seek to recovery in rates.
+Although the modified settlement is still lacking in that it would prevent the CPUC from pursuing any further actions against PG&E in the future and does not address violation related to the Tubbs Fire, Wild Tree was pleased that its arguments were heard regarding the need for an actual fine and that the “financial obligations” were in fact much lower than advertised.
 PG&E has appealed, claiming they can’t possibly afford any $ fine and shouldn’t have to provide ratepayers the benefit of tax deductions.
 Wild Tree is opposing the appeal.

 - Wild Tree Protest to Application – Wild Tree strenuously objects to PG&E’s application to utilize ratepayers as their personal piggy bank.
 It would be unconscionable and illegal for the Commission to approve PG&E’s application and increase PG&E electric rates that are already some of the highest in the country with no reasonableness review, no hearings, and no record upon which to base a decision.
 PG&E would also have the Commission rewrite the basic tenants of ratemaking and permit standardized interim rate increases based solely upon the word of the utility that it has incurred costs that it deems eligible for interim rate increase.
 Both schemes are illegal and unconscionable and should be denied at the outset.
 This application is, frankly, a waste of the Commission’s time and should progress no further.

-2017 Fires Bailout: CPUC proceeding R.19-01-006 regarding ratepayer recovery for 2017 fires under SB 901.
-Wild Tree is fighting a bailout for PG&E for the fires it caused in 2017 and a bailout for SCE for the Thomas Fire.
+CPUC proceeding R.19-01-006 regarding ratepayer recovery for 2017 fires under SB 901.
+Wild Tree fought a bailout for PG&E for the fires it caused in 2017 and a bailout for SCE for the Thomas Fire.
 Wild Tree supported the CPUC decision that PG&E decision to file bankruptcy made it ineligible for a bailout but opposed the CPUC’s leaving the door open for an SCE bailout.
-PG&E has filed an application for reahearing of the CPUC’s decision which Wild Tree has opposed.
+PG&E has filed an application for rehearing of the CPUC’s decision which Wild Tree has opposed.

 - Wild Tree Comments on the Proposed Decision – The CPCU should have deferred approval of SB 901 stress test methodology to a full administrative hearing opened if and when SCE files an application for recovery of costs for the 2017 Fire it caused.
 Nonetheless, Wild Tree supported a decision that was limited to prohibiting PG&E from a SB 901 bailout, not expanding bailouts beyond 2017, and only allowing a bailout following an application for cost recovery.